deexsunts/TIC-TAC-TOE/README.md

 - copy the code (main.py) into your code editor.

-- copy teh homepage code, homepage.py
+- copy the homepage code, homepage.py

 - download the photo files